discoproject/disco/doc/howto/discodb.rst

 Create a DiscoDB
 ================

-First, let's modify the word count example to write its output to a :class:`DiscoDB <discodb.DiscoDB>`:
+First, let's modify the :ref:`word count example <tutorial>` to write its output to a :class:`DiscoDB <discodb.DiscoDB>`:

 .. literalinclude:: ../../examples/util/wordcount_ddb.py